shawninder/next-manifest-sw-clash/README.md

 [test.js](test.js) is an attempt at reproducing the problem programmatically in a test, but in that context everything seems to work.

-Yet using `npm start` and inspecting the resulting app reveals that neither the manifest nor the service worker actually make it to "production".
-The manifest is created in `./static/manifest` (shouldn't it be created in `./.next/static/manifest` instead?) but the one downloaded by the app is different.
-As for the service-worker, it is also generated, but not requested by the app.
+Yet using `npm start` and inspecting the resulting app reveals that the service worker never actually makes it to "production".
+It is also generated, but not requested by the app.
 The fact that it is created is what makes the test pass, obviating the fact that the test is insufficient...

 ## Help Wanted